Everyone is talking about the keto diet right now.

 - Remove from oven and let cool before removing the liners.
 Enjoy!

-Log into That Clean Life to add any of these recipes to your next meal plan, whether it's for yourself or a client.
+Log into That Clean Life to add any of these recipes to your client’s meal plan.